Kristina01111000/Drws_site/README.md

 3/23
-- Look at mailchimp and campaign monitor to see if they are better, look at mail poet -> does not have the series for cheap, see if we want to still use constant contact, check the audio for all of them, he still wants to send audio file in emails if possible

-- try to figure out another service that does chains of emails,mail poet costs about the same should we stay with constant contact and just not do the chain?

 - audio files aren't supported by email plugins
 - i can put the audio in manually, but it won't show up right for some people,